ananfito/100-days-of-code/readme.md

 - "Functional programming is all about creating and using non-mutating functions."
 - `concat` vs. `push`: `concat` does not mutate the original array while `push` does.
 This means if we want to add elements to an array without mutating it `concat` is a better choice

-**Thoughts:** I only made a through a few challenges today, but I'm happy I made a little bit of progress especially considering it was my first day back at work after being sick.
+**Thoughts:** I only made it a through a few challenges today, but I'm happy I made a little bit of progress especially considering it was my first day back at work after being sick.
 Today's challenges weren't too difficult.
 I had seen some of these methods in previous challenges, but in a different context.
-I'm enjoying being able to see there different use cases - I think it's helping me gain a better understanding of them.
+I'm enjoying being able to see the different use cases - I think it's helping me gain a better understanding of them.

 **Link to work:** https://www.freecodecamp.org/ananfito